shmcfarl/calisti_workshop/03-traffic.md

 ![ttapui 2](images/ttapui_2.png)

 In the Jaeger UI you can see the whole call stack in the microservices architecture.
-You can see when exactly the root request was started and how much each request took.
+You can see when exactly the root request was started and how much time each request took.

 ![ttapui 3](images/ttapui_3.png)